Xereca – Heavenly rural hideaway just five minutes’ drive from Ibiza Town.

 - Sir Explore – The Sir hotel chain handpicks various local experiences.
 Though their line-up sometimes changes, expect things like snorkeling, yoga, cooking classes, boating, and ceramics from native experts.
 Various locations.

 - Ducks United – Offering classic car rentals as well as tours in old Citroen 2CVs or Defenders, Ducks United offers the most characterful transportation on the island.
 Various locations.

 - Ibiza Food Tours – Excellent tours of Ibiza Town’s food and wine scenes with an emphasis on local specialties and the island’s gastronomic history.
-Tours start by the port-side sailors’ statue.
-7-minute drive (2 miles).
+Tours start by the port-side sailors’ statue (2 miles).

 The title for the island’s best bullit de peix (bu-yeet di pesh) is hotly contested and you’ll be in for a treat if you try this regional specialty in any great fish restaurant.
 Originally concocted by fishers who would have to cook everything in one pan, various fish pieces are cooked in a broth, sieved out, and eaten, followed with sticky rice cooked with cuttlefish in the same broth and drizzled with aioli.
 If you like seafood, you must not leave without trying this flavor explosion.

 While no one would claim Puig d’en Valls is trendy, there are some good local joints to try if you need a break from the car.
 Es Camí Vell, an 8-minute walk (0.4 mile), does excellent home cooked meals and has a cheap set lunch, while Restaurante Oli, a 12-minute walk (0.6 mile), does simple breakfasts, great salads, and tapas.
 You’re unlikely to find anything on either place’s menu for more than $15, or any other tourists for that matter.